authzed/workshops/update-vews-authorization/README.md

 #### Lookup Resources

 This API provides the ability to find all the resources for a particular subject and permission.
-For example: What products can the user delete?
+For example: What products can the user with User id = 1 delete?
 To perform this check via [Zed](https://authzed.com/docs/spicedb/getting-started/installing-zed) the command is `zed permission lookup-resources product delete user:1`

 This is what it looks like in code:

 ```
 export async function getDeletableProductIds(userId: string | undefined): Promise<string[]> {

-  // create SpiceDB client and validate user ID first
+  // create SpiceDB client

   const lookupRequest = v1.LookupResourcesRequest.create({
     consistency: v1.Consistency.create({